runtimerobotics/fusion360-urdf-ros2/README.md

 You can find the final xacro from [here](demos/rosbot/modified_pkg/rosbot_description/urdf/rosbot.xacro)

-**Note**: The change in URDF can be different for each robots.
+**Note**: The change in URDF can be different for each robot.
 This change is typical for this robot.
-After changing the axis, make sure everything works good.
+After changing the axis, make sure everything works well.

 #### 2) Add Gazebo Sim Plugins / ROS 2 controllers

-After making the changes in xacro, add the neccessary Gazebo plugins and ROS 2 controllers in the URDF.
+After making the changes in xacro, add the necessary Gazebo plugins and ROS 2 controllers in the URDF.

-If you are planning to add Gazebo Sim/Gazebo Classic plugins, you can add it in the *rosbot.gazebo* file.
+If you plan to add Gazebo Sim/Gazebo Classic plugins, you can add them in the *rosbot.gazebo* file.
 In the rosbot example, you can find the final *rosbot.gazebo* from this [link](demos/rosbot/modified_pkg/rosbot_description/urdf/rosbot.gazebo).
-We have added *differential drive plugin*, *lidar*, *joint state plugin* in the URDF.
+We have added *the differential drive plugin*, *lidar*, *and joint state plugin* in the URDF.

-Here are the extra addon you typically need for a differential drive robot with a lidar for Gazebo Sim (Prev Ignition Gazebo).
+Here are the add-ons for a differential drive robot with lidar for Gazebo Sim (Prev Ignition Gazebo).

 ```
   <gazebo>

         <plugin filename="gz-sim-sensors-system" name="gz::sim::systems::Sensors">